 Can a young woman save her family from starvation?
 She’s their only hope & desperate enough for anything.
 1848: the third year the potato crop failed in Ireland.
-The Protestant landlords have absconded back to Britain, leaving the Catholic peasants to fend for themselves, while the English feast on the massive amounts of Irish food they're importing every day.
-With two younger brothers to feed, Molly O'Brien takes her father's place on the … Continue reading THE WINDS OF MORNING Is Available Now
+The Protestant landlords have absconded back to Britain, leaving the Catholic peasants to fend for themselves, while the English feast on the massive amounts of Irish food … Continue reading THE WINDS OF MORNING, Donovan Family Saga Prequel

 Book 2 of the Donovan Family Saga spotlights the romance between Daniel Donovan and Annie Griffiths.
 But all is not well in their world.
 Here's a bit of a teaser for you: Daniel Donovan wants nothing more than to get married, unless it's to restore his friendship with his closest friend, Alec Twelve Trees.
 Alec … Continue reading Coming in January: THE WOODSMAN’S ROSE

 WHISPERS IN THE CANYON: A Readers’ Favorite Review

 A 5-star review by Cheryl E. Rodriguez [with spoilers removed]: Whispers in the Canyon by Gifford MacShane is an emotionally charged love story.
 Adam Donovan is deeply rooted in his Irish heritage.
 He and all of the Donovan clan live by a heartfelt code of conduct.
 “A man without a family has no one, but … Continue reading WHISPERS IN THE CANYON: A Readers’ Favorite Review